 Managing type 2 diabetes is essential to preventing or delaying the numerous health risks associated with the disease, including blindness, heart disease, kidney failure, stroke and loss of toes, feet or legs.
-If you have diabetes, or are at risk for it, we provide education and support to help you manage your health for a longer, happier life.
+For those who have diabetes, or are at risk for it, we provide education and support to help make healthy living easier for a longer, happier life.

-- Diabetes Education and Support is a free yearlong program recognized by the American Diabetes Association as meeting the National Standards for Diabetes Self-Management Education.
+- Diabetes Education and Support is a free yearlong program for those with type 2 diabetes that is recognized by the American Diabetes Association as meeting the National Standards for Diabetes Self-Management Education.
 It includes initial lab work, a live and interactive eight-hour class, quarterly follow-ups and multiple opportunities for continued education and support.

 - Do Well, Be Well with Diabetes is a five-week series to help people with type 2 diabetes learn how to manage their blood glucose through basic nutrition and self-care management.